ENGLISH AS A SECOND LANGUAGE

 Boys in ESL take regular English courses alongside our ESL courses.
 Typically, a student who enters in grade 9 with limited skills in English is capable of achieving success in the regular English stream by grade 11.
 Support is available to graduates of our ESL program through our ESL Plus program and our Writing Centre.

 The ESL Plus program helps students whose first language is not English and who have already completed the ESL program at St. Andrew's, or who are taking both the ESL and regular English program.
 Many of these students may need ESL support until the end of grade 12 to develop their English-language skills further; this is especially true with writing and speaking skills.
-This program runs one evening after school under the supervision of the school’s ESL teachers.
+This program runs one afternoon after school under the supervision of the School’s ESL teachers.